famanson/famanson.github.io/_posts/2014-04-21-hello-world.md

 Please drop us a line at [ukspringroll@gmail.com](mailto:ukspringroll@gmail.com) if you wish to get to know more about us and the project.
 We are looking forward to hearing from you.

-As for getting more regular updates, [our Facebook Page](https://www.facebook.com/TeamSpringRoll) is the more casual place, while this journal will be my own geeky corner where I share my personal experience about working with Team Spring Roll.
+As for getting more regular updates, [our Facebook Page](https://www.facebook.com/TeamSpringRoll) is the more casual place, while this journal will be my own geeky corner where I share my personal experience and commentaries about Team Spring Roll's challenges and the fun we have solving them.